rsl/tabula_rasa/README.md

 # TabulaRasa

-An opinionated yet simple table generator for Rails*.
+An opinionated yet simple table generator for Rails\*[^fn-rails].

-TabulaRasa is designed to leverage ActiveRecord::Relation instances and conventions** to make table generation a snap but still readable and editable.
+TabulaRasa is designed to leverage ActiveRecord::Relation instances and conventions**[^fn-conventions] to make table generation a snap but still readable and editable.

 ## Footnotes

-\* TabulaRasa really only relies on ActiveRecord and ActionView/ActionPack so you could use in a non-Rails stack that had those two elements but it seemed silly to differentiate this in the summary sentence.
+[^fn-rails]: \* TabulaRasa really only relies on ActiveRecord and ActionView/ActionPack so you could use in a non-Rails stack that had those two elements but it seemed silly to differentiate this in the summary sentence.

-** These conventions may only be my own.
+[^fn-conventions]: ** These conventions may only be my own.
 Time will tell.

 ## Installation